 2019 Gallery Talks on the Road

-MONDAYS IN JANUARY AND FEBRUARY
+MONDAYS IN MAY AND JUNE

-Beginning January 7 (no class 1/21 and 2/18), 11:00 a.m.–12:00 p.m.
+Beginning May 6 (no class 5/27), 11:00 a.m.–12:00 p.m.

 Join the Princeton University Art Museum’s outstanding docents as they come to PSRC to provide images of and insight into the Museum’s collections and special exhibits.
 This 6-session course is a collaborative effort between the Princeton University Art Museum, The Evergreen Forum, and PSRC.

 May 6 — Manet, Modern Master, with docent Chris Godfrey

 May 13 — How to Read a Portrait, with docent Marianne Grey